effective-software-testing/website/_posts/2022-05-18-it-is-not-about-following-a-recipe.md

 One of my favorite testing techniques is _specification-based testing_.
 I learned it more formally a bit later in my career, and since then, I feel my tests are just much better because of it.
 I explain it already in chapter 2 of my book.
 However, a common misunderstanding for those that are just introduced to the topic is to believe that specification-based testing is all about following a recipe: _oh, I see an array, let me try a null array, an empty array, an array with one element, and an array with multiple elements, and I'm done!_

 I can see where this misconception comes from.
 We are very used to do testing in an ad-hoc manner.
 The next test we write is just the next thing that comes to mind.
-My colleagues and I have even observed such behavior in a laboratory experiment [1].
+My colleagues and I have even observed such behavior in a laboratory experiment with developers [1].

 Let me assure you that specification-based testing **is not** about following a recipe. **Specification-based testing is all about using the requirements of the program in a systematic way to derive test cases.**